antonioscardace/Tina/README.md

 ## Data Preparation

-To prepare the dataset for training and testing, start by [downloading](https://adni.loni.usc.edu/data-samples/access-data/) the metadata for **T1-weighted** brain MRI images from ADNI, selecting MRIs specifically for **CN** and **AD** diagnoses.
-Save this metadata to `/data/raw/collection.csv`.
-Next, filter and clean this dataset using the [dataset-prep](/notebooks/01-dataset-prep.ipynb) notebook, ensuring that no more than two MRIs per patient are selected.
-Extract the relevant image IDs from the cleaned dataset.
-With these image IDs, create a collection on the **USC IDA** platform and download the corresponding `.zip` files containing the MRI scans to the `/data/images/` directory.
-Once the images are downloaded, run the [bash scripts](/data/images/) to extract and organize the MRI scans.
+After obtaining the dataset [access](https://adni.loni.usc.edu/data-samples/access-data/), a CSV file of **T1-weighted** brain MRIs for **AD** and **CN** diagnoses was downloaded to `/data/raw/collection.csv`.
+The [dataset-prep](/notebooks/01-dataset-prep.ipynb) notebook was used to filter and clean this dataset, ensuring no more than two MRIs per patient were selected.
+The resultant image IDs were used to create a new collection on [USC IDA](https://ida.loni.usc.edu/login.jsp), and the corresponding `.zip` files were downloaded to the `/data/images/` directory.
+Then, custom [bash scripts](/data/images/) were used to extract and organize the MRI scans.
 More info is available in the [project report](/docs/report.pdf).

 Each MRI undergoes preprocessing, resulting in a normalized, skull-stripped, and corrected brain MRI.
 After the scans were extracted and organised, a preprocessing script was used to complete the following steps for each image, taking approximately 2 minutes per image: